venicegeo/refapp-devops/README.md

   - all scripts must return zero or nonzero
   - use the job keyword `cf-deliver` to automate a CloudFoundry deploy.

+1. Create a `manifest.yml` file to control CloudFoundry deploys.

 1. Add project to the [Jenkins seed script](https://github.com/venicegeo/jenkins):
     ```
     def projects = [